vccolombo/tasks-api/README.md

 # Tasks API

 This is a REST API made as part of [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).

 It allows you to create and keep track of the tasks you need to complete.
 When you finish it, just mark it as completed.

 ## How I made it

 I decided to go beyond what the course teaches and implement it using MVC, better routes, and implementing another resource not used in the videos, 'Boards', to organize your tasks.

 In this project I learned:

 - What a REST API is (and what differentiates it from a non-RESTful) and how to implement it.
 - What is JWT and why it is useful to authorization (also its pros and cons).
 - How to set proper authentication and authorization (even tough the JWT implementation is not using 100% of its potential, as I am not implementing refresh tokens or OAuth2 right now).
 - Better MVC practices
 - How to use [Postman](https://www.postman.com/)
 - A LOT about MongoDB and Mongoose (Part of the code in this project is not the best possible regarding NoSQL, but I know how to fix it for future projects which is awesome).
+- How to test code with [Jest](https://jestjs.io/)

 <br>
 <hr>